Research shows that tech in the classroom degrades learning outcomes.Our children deserve better.

 Ban Screens from Grades K–3

 Protect early elementary students from gamified "learning" apps designed to hook them.
-Five-year-olds need human support, not iPads.
+Five-year-olds don't need iPads, they need human support.

 Sign the petition